UjjwalSinduria/Progress_Report/Amazon_VPC_3tier.md

 - [x] Amazon vpc(virtual private cloud) 3-tier architecture is a blueprint pattern that divides application components into three layers
     , each and ever layer is hosted in a separate subnet with in a vpc

-- [x] When building a cloud based application, architecture is as important as application Architecture in the sence how much our application is scalabe, how its available and how much secure it is.
+- [x] When building a cloud based application, architecture is as important as application.
+      Architecture in the sence how much our application is scalabe, how its available and how much secure it is.
     * Scalability
     * Availability